charliekozey/charliekozey.github.io/content/log/2023-12-06-fixed-configuring-flask-to-store-session.md

 <!-- title: Fixed: Configuring Flask to store session cookie-->

 The Win:
-- Got session cookie to save in browser during login function
+- Got session cookie to save in browser during login function.

 The Problem:
-- Had been working fine (session cookie visible upon POST to `/login`) in Postman
+- Had been working fine (session cookie visible upon POST to `/login`) in Postman.
-- But cookie wasn't showing up in browser at all
+- But cookie wasn't showing up in browser at all.

 Error messages:
-- Warning symbol in dev tools Network panel, next to `Set-Cookie` response header
+- Warning symbol in dev tools Network panel, next to `Set-Cookie` response header.
 - Hover over the warning, don't click it!
-Error message in tooltip (facepalm)
+Error message in tooltip (facepalm).
-- Message said `Set-Cookie` header attributes needed to include `SameSite=None` and `Secure`
+- Message said `Set-Cookie` header attributes needed to include `SameSite=None` and `Secure`.
   - (Incorrect) value of `Set-Cookie` header:               `session=eyJ1c2VyX2lkIjo1N30.ZXE6sg.EsJhvTt1JwLLKYaAHhGb6H5WXxY; HttpOnly; Path=/;`
-  - `SameSite` defaulted to "Lax"
+  - `SameSite` defaulted to "Lax".

 The Solution:
 - Add configuration to `app.py` like so: